Glossary Revenue Expenditure

 What is the difference between revenue and capital expenditure?

-The primary difference between CapEx and revenue expenditure is their intended purpose: while revenue expenditures are used for daily business operations, capital expenses are investments in long-term assets that are expected to produce future benefits for the company, such as improved performance, efficiency, or competitive advantage.
+The primary difference between capital and revenue expenditures lies in their intended purpose: while revenue expenditures are used for day-to-day business operations, capital expenditures are investments in long-term assets that are expected to produce future benefits for the company, such as improved performance, efficiency, or competitive advantage.

 Revenue expenditures are expensed when they occur, while CapEx is recorded on the balance sheet and amortized over time—typically the life of the revenue-generating asset purchased.